Embarcadero Technologies

-Embarcadero Technologies, Inc. is an American computer software company that develops, manufactures, licenses, and supports products and services related to software through several product divisions.
-It was founded in 1993, went public in 2000, and private in 2007, and became a division of Idera, Inc. in 2015.
+Embarcadero Technologies, Inc. is a U.S.-based computer software company that develops, manufactures, licenses and supports products and services related to software through several product divisions.
+It was founded in 1993, went public in 2000 and private in 2007, and became a division of Idera, Inc. in 2015.

 History

-Embarcadero was founded in October 1993 by Stephen Wong, Stuart Browning, and Nigel Myers and released a tool for Sybase database administrators in December of the same year called Rapid SQL. it later added tools for software development on Microsoft Windows and other operating systems, and for database design, development and management, for platforms including Oracle, Microsoft SQL Server, IBM DB2, and MySQL.
+Embarcadero was founded in October 1993 by Stephen Wong, Stuart Browning, and Nigel Myers and released a tool for Sybase database administrators in December of the same year called Rapid SQL.
+It later added tools for software development on Microsoft Windows and other operating systems, and for database design, development and management, for platforms including Oracle, Microsoft SQL Server, IBM DB2, and MySQL.

-In April 2000, Embarcadero Technologies had its initial public offering, and was listed on NASDAQ with symbol EMBT.
+In April 2000, Embarcadero Technologies had its initial public offering, and was listed on NASDAQ with the symbol EMBT.

 In November the same year, the company acquired GDPro, a Unified Modeling Language software provider.
 In October 2005 Embarcadero acquired data security business Ambeo.
 In June 2007, Thoma Cressey Bravo bought Embarcadero, and it became a private company.
 Wayne Williams was appointed chief executive officer of Embarcadero Technologies in 2007.

-On May 7, 2008 Borland Software Corporation announced that its software development tools division, CodeGear, was to be sold to Embarcadero Technologies for an expected $23 million price and $7 million in CodeGear accounts receivables retained by Borland.
+On May 7, 2008 Borland Software Corporation announced its software development tools division, CodeGear, was to be sold to Embarcadero Technologies for an expected $23 million price and $7 million in CodeGear accounts receivables retained by Borland.
 The acquisition closed on June 30, 2008, for approximately $24.5 million.

 In December 2011, Embarcadero announced AppWave, an enterprise app store for PCs running Microsoft Windows instead of mobile phones.
-The platform supports Embarcadero software, commercial titles and free and open source apps.
-In April 2012 it was moved to a web site called AppWave Store.
+The platform supports Embarcadero software, commercial titles, and free and open source apps.
+In April 2012 the platform was moved to a web site called AppWave Store.

-The corporate headquarters is in Austin, Texas, with an international office located in Brazil.
-As of 2012 the company had an annual revenue of $100 million, and about 500 employees on its payroll.
+The corporate headquarters is located in Austin, Texas, with an international office located in Brazil.
+As of 2012 the company had an annual revenue of $100 million, and around 500 employees on its payroll.

 In 2014 Embarcadero Technologies nearly acquired the CA ERwin Data Modeler product from CA, Inc. This acquisition was blocked by the Department of Justice over anti-competitive concerns.

 On October 7, 2015, Idera, Inc. announced an agreement to acquire Embarcadero Technologies, Inc., but the Embarcadero mark was retained for the developer tools division.
 As of October 28, 2015, Embarcadero was listed as 'acquired'.